ebridges/elektrum/ISSUES.md

 </strong>
 </dt>
         <dd>
         This may occur if the gateway had been previously created and then deleted.
-The root cause is that the A record for your domain name (`${application_domain_name}`) does not match the (hidden) Cloudfront distribution that connects the domain name to the API Gateway.
+The root cause is that the A record for your domain name (`${APPLICATION_DOMAIN_NAME}`) does not match the (hidden) Cloudfront distribution that connects the domain name to the API Gateway.
         <br>
         <li>
                 As a first step to deal with this, delete the <a href="https://console.aws.amazon.com/apigateway/home?region=us-east-1#/custom-domain-names">Custom Domain Name</a> via the API Gateway admin panel, and then run `undeploy` and then `deploy` to recreate it.